onyx-platform/learn-onyx/README.md

 # Onyx Workshop

 These are the material needed to conduct the Onyx workshop.
 All dependencies are included, no external set up beyond the JVM and Leiningen are needed.
+Please read all the instructions before beginning!

 ### Things you need to know